 Calibration and Stable Operation - The DRIFT collaboration has gone to great lengths to understand and characterize the response of the NITPCs to nuclear recoils.
-Fe-55 calibrations are automatically done every 6 hours in order to monitor the gas gain to better than 1% accuracy [24].
-Cf-252 neutron calibrations are done once a week and have been well matched to simulations [24].
+Fe-55 calibrations are automatically done every 6 hours in order to monitor the gas gain to better than 1% accuracy [25].
+Cf-252 neutron calibrations are done once a week and have been well matched to simulations [25].

-Analysis - Finding recoils in a NITPC is like finding a needle in a haystack.
-As reported in [24] about 10 million events were recorded to disk over 54.7 days of live time, but no nuclear recoil events were found in the fiducial volume of the detector.
-All nuclear recoil events were RPRs originating from the cathode.
-The published limits from that experiment are shown in Figure XXX.
+Analysis - As reported in [25] about 10 million events were recorded to disk over 54.7 days of live time, but no nuclear recoil events were found in the fiducial volume of the detector.
+All nuclear recoil events were RPRs originating from the cathode and were vetoed.
+The published limits from that experiment are shown in Figure 3.